Lon60/slopos/tasks/priority-8-scheduler-cleanup.md

 - Extend stack trace support in `drivers/exception_handlers.c` to walk multiple frames while preventing double faults (e.g., via guard checks or temporary IST stack).
 - Replace the placeholder timestamp counter in `boot/debug.c` with a real-time source (PIT tick accumulator or APIC timer) so scheduler metrics are meaningful.
 - Update scheduler statistics reporting and add docs on interpreting them.

-## Dependencies & Follow-ups
-- Depends on Priority 3 to deliver reliable timer interrupts if the timestamp/tick source uses IRQ0.
-- Enables broader work on task lifecycle management, idle task behaviour, and eventually preemption.
-- Follow-up could integrate scheduler metrics into the interrupt test harness or boot logs.

 ## Acceptance Criteria
 - Tasks that return no longer hang the CPU; they cleanly terminate and release their resources.